 It can be easy, but demoralizing, to look at the path ahead and see how far you need to go in life.
 We don’t even know what is on that path toward the future, but you can always look back and see how far you have come.
 If you are feeling demoralized and anxious in recovery, look at how much progress you have made and how much you have grown.
 This always helps to put life’s difficulties into perspective, and shows you just how much you can win at life!

 Exercise is a powerful stress-buster and mood-booster.
 Make sure that you move your body in a way that feels good to you; for me, that is Yoga and walking.
 For you, it might be something else.
 Exercise releases endorphins that make you feel good, and can help to give your mind a break from worrying about problems you may be facing.
 Exercise also helps you to sleep better which in turn helps with stress management.

 10. Make time for self-care.

-All of the above are ways to make sure that you take care of yourself, but there are a lot of other ways that you can ensure that you are practicing self care.
-This might mean taking the meds you need, getting in the shower every day, resting when you need to, ensuring you eat well, saying no when you need to, taking time for yourself to have a long soak in the bath, making time for meditation, prayer, reading, time with pets… the list can be endless.
-Whatever you need to do to make sure that you feel well, grounded and safe, do that, that is self care.
+All of the above are ways to make sure that you take care of yourself, but there are a lot of other ways that you can practice self-care.
+This might mean taking the meds you need, getting in the shower every day, resting when you need to, ensuring you eat well, saying no when you need to, taking time for yourself to have a long soak in the bath, making time for meditation, prayer, reading, time with pets … the list can be endless.
+Whatever you need to do to make sure that you feel well, grounded, and safe, do that, that is self-care.
 If you are taking care of yourself, then the stresses life throws at you will be easier to manage.